nathanjosiah/magento-cloud-git-deployer/README.md

 When the cloud just don't work no moe.
 =====

 This will delete everything except for `auth.json`, `.git`, `.magento.env.yaml`, and `app/` and reset your cloud project with a fresh mainline copy that is configured for the git-based workflow and also add any non-magento dependencies from your `composer.json` files found within `app/code/` modules.
+It will then run composer update as well as `ece-tools dev:git:update-composer` followed by additional configuration of `composer.json`

 ### Usage: